 Use your native language

-Don’t be scared that you will be making it harder for your child to learn English if you use your native tongue at home.
+Your child will not find it harder to learn English if they use your native language at home.
 There have been many studies supporting bilingualism and its benefits to children.
-In fact, many parents and educators see that when the first language is well-established, it helps the child learn the second language better.
-Another great reason why you should communicate to them in your native language is that it is the language you know best.
-This will help you express yourself better and provide more support to your children.
+In fact, parents and educators see that when the first language is well-established, it helps the child learn the second language better.
+Another great reason: Since you can express yourself better in your native language, you may be able to provide more support to your children.

 Make it a ritual

 Check up on them every day.
-It can be during breakfast time, on the car ride to school, during dinner time, or before bed time.
-Keep the conversation light and fun.
+Take advantage of breakfast time, the car ride to school, dinner time, or before bedtime.
+Keep the conversation light.
 Share your own experiences with your kids and encourage them to do the same.
 Showing an active interest in their activities tells them that you care.
 This will help them become more open.

 Model open communication in the household with other family members.
 Children learn by example.
-If they see that they will not be ridiculed or taken lightly when they share their thoughts, it will become natural for them to open up.
+If they see that they will not be ridiculed, ignored or taken lightly when they speak, they will be encouraged to open up.
 This is a process and may take a while.
 But the more you do it, the easier it will become.